Parameter estimation and uncertainty quantification using information geometry: Introduction

-where $p(x)$ and $q(x)$ are the respective probability density functions of $P$ and $Q$.
-If we let $p(x) = p(x|\theta^*) = \ell(\theta^*)$ and $q(x) = p(x | \hat{\theta}) = \ell(\hat{\theta})$ then Equation (\ref{eq:KLdivergence}) is the expected log-likelihood ratio.
-If $p(x|\theta^*)$ is the true distribution and $p(x | \hat{\theta})$ is our estimate, the relationship between MLE and KL divergence becomes evident; maximising the likelihood is equivalent to minimising KL divergence \cite{Murphy2012}.
-An issue with the KL divergence is its asymmetry; $\mathcal{D}_{KL}(P,Q) \ne \mathcal{D}_{KL}(Q,P)$.
+An issue with the KL divergence is asymmetry; $\mathcal{D}_{KL}(P,Q) \ne \mathcal{D}_{KL}(Q,P)$.
 It is not necessarily obvious in a given situation which orientation of the KL divergence will most appropriately inform decisions such as model selection \cite{Seghouane2007}.
 Due to the aforementioned asymmetry, and its failure to satisfy the triangle inequality, the KL divergence is not a \textit{metric}---it is not a measure of distance in a differential geometric sense---on a given manifold \cite{Calin2014}.
 One means of addressing this asymmetry is through devising various symmetrised forms of the KL divergence to inform model selection criteria \cite{Seghouane2007}.
 Alternatively, we may approach the issue from a geometric perspective.
 It is natural to think of geometry in terms of objects or shapes in Euclidean, or \textit{flat}, space.
 Euclidean space is characterised by orthonormal basis vectors; the standard basis in three-dimensions being $\bm{e}_1 = (1,0,0)^\textrm{T}$, $\bm{e}_2 = (0,1,0)^\textrm{T}$, $\bm{e}_3 = (0,0,1)^\textrm{T}$, where superscript $\textrm{T}$ denotes the transpose.
 In the $n$-dimensional orthonormal basis, we can compute the squared infinitesimal distance between the points $\mathcal{S}$ and $\mathcal{S} + \textrm{d}s$, where $\textrm{d}s$ has components $\textrm{d}s_i$, as \cite{Amari1998}:

 Differential geometry extends ideas from Euclidean geometry to manifolds.
 Manifolds are topological spaces that resemble flat space about each individual point in the space; they can be considered \textit{locally flat}, but have a different topology globally.
 The sphere is a classic example, whereby points on the surface are locally topologically equivalent to two-dimensional Euclidean space, but globally the sphere is curved and has a compact topology; it is bounded and closed \cite{Amari2016}.
 In particular, we are interested in Riemannian manifolds; differentiable manifolds---sufficiently locally smooth that our typical notions of calculus remain valid---upon which we are able to measure geometric quantities such as distance, through the existence of a Riemannian metric on the tangent space of the manifold, that generalises the notion of an inner product from Euclidean geometry \cite{Lee2018}.